Singapore (PRWEB) July 31, 2012

 According to MAS, in 2011, Singapore-based asset managers tended S$1.34 trillion worth of assets; the outstanding stock of corporate debt increased by 9% year-on-year to S$203 billion; non-life insurance gross premiums recorded 14.5% growth; and offshore non-bank loans grew by 17%.

-Furthermore, banks that have opted for Singapore company incorporation are on track to meet Basel III minimum capital adequacy requirements two years ahead of the Basel Committee’s time-line of 1 January 2015.
+Furthermore, banks that have opted for Singapore company formation are on track to meet Basel III minimum capital adequacy requirements two years ahead of the Basel Committee’s time-line of 1 January 2015.
 In addition, all fund management companies in Singapore will have to meet the enhanced competency, business conduct, and capital requirements by August this year.
 Those with assets under management greater than S$250 million will have to be licensed, while those below this threshold may operate under the new registered fund management company regime.

 Analysis by Asiabiz shows that the modest growth projection this year would give Singapore businesses the opportunity to take stock and position themselves for an upturn.
 “Singapore has grown rapidly, by approximately 5.8% annually over the last half-decade.
-A period of slower growth also functions as an opportunity for enterprises that have opted for Singapore company formation to change tack, upgrade capabilities and find opportunities to grow the business.
+A period of slower growth also functions as an opportunity for enterprises that have opted for form a Singapore company to change tack, upgrade capabilities and find opportunities to grow the business.
 Furthermore, given the measures taken by MAS to fortify our financial sector through strong regulation and supervision, we are optimistic that Singapore will continue to be one of the best places to live, work and play in Asia,” added Mr. Nuben.

 ABOUT ASIABIZ SERVICES

 Asiabiz Services is a Singapore-based consultancy that offers business solutions for both local and foreign professionals, investors and entrepreneurs.
 Our areas of expertise include Singapore company registration, incorporation, offshore company setup, accounting, taxation and other related corporate services.
-Asiabiz Services also provides Singapore work visa and immigration services for foreign professionals wishing to relocate to Singapore.
+Asiabiz Services also provides work visa and immigration services for foreign professionals wishing to relocate to Singapore.

 120 Telok Ayer Street, Singapore 068589